larissa0898/handwritten_digit_recognition/README.md

 ## Installation:
 To To get started, follow these steps:

 1. Ensure you have Python installed.
-This project is compatible with Python Python 3.9.5 and above.
+This project is compatible with Python 3.9.5 and above.

 2. Clone the repository to your local machine and navigate to the project directory:
     ```bash